|

 Vancouver’s Other Places Of Interest

 Depending on your interests, any of these places can be switched out for something that appeals to you.
-The Vancouver Art Gallery (at 750 Hornby St.) is western Canada’s largest art museum which changing exhibits.
+The Vancouver Art Gallery (750 Hornby St.) is Western Canada’s largest, featuring rotating exhibits.

 Britannia Mine Museum